Best code review tools 2024

 Which code review tool is the best for your team depends on your requirements.

 Teams that prioritize CI/CD automation might opt for GitLab or Jetbrains Space, which are built with integrations in mind.
-Meanwhile, CodeStream and Review Assistant allows you to request feedback from your teammates without leaving the IDE.
+Meanwhile, CodeStream and Review Assistant allow you to request feedback from your teammates without leaving the IDE.

 Version control systems that the tool supports are equally important.
 For example, GitHub and GitLab work exclusively with Git repositories.
 If you manage code with SVN, you need tools like Crucible or Review Board.